HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

     * kind = #applicability
     * expression
       * description = "Check allocation to Arm with RCC"
-      * expression = "ResearchSubject.where(subject.reference = 'Patient/' + Id).where(comparisonGroup.name="RCC").exists()"
+      * expression = "ResearchSubject.where(subject.reference = 'Patient/' + Id).where(study.name = 'RESEARCHSTUDY').where(comparisonGroup.name="RCC").exists()"
 ```
-* Perhaps the type of imaging could be driven by site capabilities (eg CT vs MRI).
-* This could be an enabling capability, where the concept of Imaging is key; but how the imaging is performed would differ
+In this scenario, the procedure needed to do the imaging depends on the location of the target body system.
+This could be based on a Condition match (similarly to the Diabetes example above), but in this case we want to illustrate the use of allocation to a particular arm.
+The approach should be pragmatic and implementable.

 #### General Comments: